jwreep/jwreep.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://about.ifa.hawaii.edu/'>Institute for Astronomy, University of Hawai'i</a>
+subtitle: Institute for Astronomy, University of Hawai'i

 profile:
   align: right